aggerritsen/VSTPlus/examples/README.md

 # ESP32-S3 Development Notes
-## Lessons Learned from hello_world, PSRAM, and SDMMC on the LilyGO T-SIM7080G-S3

 This document summarizes all important discoveries, pitfalls, configuration requirements, and working solutions encountered while bringing up the ESP32-S3 (LILYGO T-SIM7080G-S3 board) using ESP-IDF.

+The snippets in this examples folder are taken from https://github.com/espressif/esp-idf and adapted for the T-SIM7080-S3 board

+### Lessons learned
 It covers:

 1. Environment setup lessons